SalfromVenice/microfake-login/README.md

 - A standalone `index.html` file with embedded styles and minimal JavaScript
 - A clearly marked UI-only demo with no backend
-- Disclaimers both in code and in the visible UI

 ## 🚀 How to Use

-1. Clone or download the repository.
-2. Open `index.html` in any modern browser.
+1. Open `index.html` in any modern browser.
-3. Use it in design showcases, awareness workshops, or as a safe teaching tool.
+2. Use it in design showcases, awareness workshops, or as a safe teaching tool.

 ## 🛡️ Responsible Use